openzipkin/zipkin-gcp/sender-stackdriver/README.md

 reporter = AsyncReporter.newBuilder(sender).build(StackdriverEncoder.V1);
 ```

+Note: Use 128-bit trace IDs and do not re-use span IDs across client and server.
+* Ex. in Brave `Tracing.Builder.supportsJoin(false).traceId128Bit(true)`

 Note: There are a few library dependencies implied
 * io.grpc:grpc-auth < for authentication in general
 * com.google.auth:google-auth-library-oauth2-http < for GCP oauth